arm61/pylj/docs/source/ideal-gas-law.md

 plt.rcParams["figure.dpi"] = 100
 ```

-The ideal gas law, $pV = N k_B T$, holds for particles that do not interact and take up no space.
+The ideal gas law, $pV = N k_B T$, holds for atoms that do not interact and take up no space.
 Argon at room temperature and pressure is close to that, and a simulation can show both how close and where the law breaks down.
 This chapter runs argon at a series of densities, measures the pressure, and compares it with the law.
 The two-dimensional form of the law is $pA = N k_B T$, with $A$ the area of the box; the next chapter derives it.

 ```{code-cell} python
 import numpy as np